-Security TPM 2.0 Security TPM 2.0 Security On Allows you to enable or disable TPM visibility to operating system.
+curity TPM 2.0 Security TPM 2.0 Security On Allows you to enable or disable TPM visibility to operating system.
 By default, the TPM 2.0 Security On option is enabled.
-Attestation Enable Enables to control whether the Trusted Platform Module (TPM) Endorsement Hierarchy is available to the operating system.
+Attestation Enable Enable to control whether the Trusted Platform Module (TPM) Endorsement Hierarchy is available to the operating system.
 By default, the Attestation Enable option is enabled.
-Key Storage Enable Enables to control whether the Trusted Platform Module (TPM) Storage Hierarchy is available to the operating system.
+Key Storage Enable Enable to control whether the Trusted Platform Module (TPM) Storage Hierarchy is available to the operating system.
 By default, the Key Storage Enable option is enabled.
 SHA-256 When enabled, the BIOS and TPM will use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
 By default, the SHA-256 option is enabled.

-Table 11.
-System setup options-Security menu (continued)

-Security Clear Enables to clear the TPM owner information and returns the TPM to the default state.
+Clear Enable to clear the TPM owner information and returns the TPM to the defaul state.
 By default, the Clear option is disabled.
 PPI Bypass for Clear Commands Controls the TPM Physical Presence Interface (PPI).
-By default, the PPI ByPass for clear Commands option is disabled.
+By default, the PPI ByPass for Clear Commands option is disabled.

+Table 10.
+System setup options-Security menu (continued)

+Security Total Memory Encryption Enable or disable you to protect memory from physical attacks including freeze spray, probing DDR to read the cycles, and others.
+By default, the Total Memory Encryption option is disabled.
+Chassis intrusion Controls the chassis intrusion feature.
+By default, the option is disabled.
 SMM Security Mitigation Enable or disable additional UEFI SMM Security Mitigation protections.
 By default, the option is enabled.
 Data Wipe on Next Boot Start Data Wipe Enable or disable the data wipe on next boot.
 By default, the Start Data Wipe option is disabled.
-Absolute Enable or disable or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute software.
+Absolute Enable, disable, or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.
 By default, the option is enabled.
-WARNING: The 'Permanently Disabled' option can only be selected once.
+MARNING: The 'Permanently Disabled' option can only be selected once.
 When 'Permanently Disabled' is selected, Absolute Persistence cannot be re-enabled.
 No further changes to the Enable/Disable states are allowed.
-NOTE: The Enable/Disable options will be unavailable while Computrace is in the activated state.
-UEFI Boot Path Security Controls whether the system will prompt the user to enter the admin password (if set) when booting to a UEFI boot path device from the F12 boot menu.
+NOTE: The Enable/Disable options are unavailable while Computrace is in the activated state.
+UEFI Boot Path Security Controls whether the system prompts the user to enter the admin password (if set) when booting to a UEFI boot path device from the F12 boot menu.
 By default, the Always Except Internal HDD option is enabled.
+Authenticated BIOS Interface Enable Authenticated BIOS Interface By default, the option is disabled.
+Legacy Manageability Interface Access By default, the option is disabled.
+Firmware Device Tamper Detection Firmware Device Tamper Detection By default, the option is disabled.
+Clear Firmware Device Tamper Detection By default, the option is disabled.

-Table 12.
+Table 11.
 System setup options-Passwords menu

-Passwords Admin Password Set, change, or delete the administrator password.
+sswords Admin Password Set, change, or delete the administrator password.
 System Password Set, change, or delete the system password.
-NVMe SSD0 Set, change, or delete the NVMe SSD0 password.
+M.2 PCIe SSD-0 Set, change, or delete the NVMe SSD-0 password.
 Password Configuration Upper Case Letter Reinforces password must have at least one upper case letter.
 By default, the option is disabled.
 Lower Case Letter Reinforces password must have at least one lower case letter.
 By default, the option is disabled.
 Digit Reinforces password must have at least one digit number.
-By default, the option is disabled.
-Special Character Reinforces password must have at least one special character.
-By default, the option is disabled.
-Minimum Characters Set the minimum characters allowed for password.
-Password Bypass When enabled, this always prompts for system and internal hard drive passwords when powered on from the off state.
-By default, the Disabled option is selected.

-Table 12.
+Table 11.
 System setup options-Passwords menu (continued)